Frequently Asked Questions:

 July mid - August

-Warm and humid.
-Day time around 30 -35 degree & night around 25-30 degree Celsius
+is Warm and humid.
+Daytime is around 35 -40 degrees & night is around 28-32 degrees Celsius

 September to October